profanity-im/profanity/CONTRIBUTING.md

 * Run the tests and code formatters before submitting (c.f.
 Chapter 'Check everything' of this README).
 * When changing the UI it would be appreciated if you could add a before and after screenshot for comparison.
 * Squash fixup commits into one
+* If applicable, document how to test the functionality

 ## Hints and Pitfalls